 Marnee B. Davison

-Professional Legal Administrator (PLA) at The Law Offices of Marc L. Shapiro, P.A.
-Ms. Davison is a licensed attorney in Tennessee where she practiced law for eight years in medical malpractice, government representation and business litigation.
+Ms. Davison is the Director of Litigation and Client Services at The Law Offices of Marc L. Shapiro, P.A. and is a licensed attorney in Tennessee where she practiced law for eight years in medical malpractice, government representation and business litigation.

 Prior to joining the office, Ms. Davison held positions as Compliance Officer of a charter school management company and as Vice President of Operations of a life settlements provider.